The Abrams Falls Trail Offers Many Things to Visitors

 It is important to note that the following information is not meant to deter anyone from visiting this popular Falls, but only to educate the visitor as to what can, and a short history of what has, happened on this trail over the years.

-Abrams Falls Trail became infamous for its distinction in the October 2008 issue of Backpacker magazine as one of the ten most dangerous hikes in the United States.
+Abrams Falls Trail became infamous for its distinction in the October 2008 issue of Backpacker magazine.
+It wasone of the ten most dangerous hikes in the United States.
 Some of the dangers here are numerous, but they must be mentioned due to its popularity among hikers.
 Drownings have been known to occur because of the strong currents beneath the waterfall.
 Swimmers and sunbathers like to gather in the pool area; however, you should not venture too far out due to these currents.

-When hiking anywhere in the Smoky Mountains, it is always advised to carry a backpack to transport the essentials of the hike: water, snacks, other safety items.
+When hiking anywhere in the Smoky Mountains, it's advised to carry a backpack to transport the essentials of the hike.
+You should have water, snacks, other safety items.
 It should also be noted that while the water in the pool from Abrams Falls looks clear and inviting, never even think about drinking it.
 You don’t want your vacation cut short by a simple little sip of what appeared to be safe and cool mountain drinking water; it does contain bacteria.

 Beyond Abrams Falls

 Many of you who plan on taking a day trip to Cades Cove and want to just see Abrams Falls may not be aware that there is more to Abrams Falls Trail.
-There are actually an additional two miles to the trail that are not surprisingly more isolated, since this is usually tackled by the more experienced hiker.
-It ends at Abrams Creek Ford, and the hiker will then have two options at his or her disposal: Hannah or Hatcher Mountain Trail.
+There are actually an additional two miles to the trail that are not surprisingly more isolated.
+This is usually tackled by the more experienced hiker.
+It ends at Abrams Creek Ford, and the hiker will then have two options at his or her disposal.
+There is Hannah or Hatcher Mountain Trail.
 The latter leads right to the Cooper Road Trail and the Beard Cane Creek Trail; the former leads left to the Rabbit Creek Trail at Scott Gap.
-Most visitors, though, will have more than enough other things to accomplish on their day trip to Cades Cove, including checking out all the cool and educational sites on their visit.
+Most visitors, though, will have more than enough other things to accomplish on their day trip to Cades Cove.
+This includes checking out all the cool and educational sites on their visit.

 It is recommended to get an early start, especially if you want to see Abrams Falls.
 Cades Cove can get awful crowded with vehicle traffic and bear jams can only worsen matters.
-Despite the early start, it can still take some time getting through the loop, so don’t be in a rush and be mindful to respect your fellow nature lovers.
-After all, this should be designated as an all day sightseeing adventure that you will want to remember as being memorable, not one that reminds you of your busy daily life.
+Despite the early start, it can still take some time getting through the loop.
+So don’t be in a rush and be mindful to respect your fellow nature lovers.
+After all, this should be designated as an all day sightseeing adventure.
+You will want to remember as being memorable, not one that reminds you of your busy daily life.